mlcruz/articleFormatter/README.md

   You can use either yarn or npm to manage your packages.
 For this tutorial, we are going to use yarn.

   This project used Visual Studio Code + extensions (Tslint, prettier) for its development, and has some style rules already    defined.
+I just opened the project folder with vscode and implemented stuff, so i don't know if the folder structure is going to make it annoying if you are using something else.

   ##### Windows: